techidaily/site-win11-tips/source/_posts/evaluating-the-need-for-maintaining-pagefilesys-filespace.md

 ## What Is Pagefile.sys?

- Pagefile.sys is a system file in Windows set aside for your computer’s[Random Access Memory (RAM)](https://www.makeuseof.com/tag/quick-dirty-guide-ram-need-know/) , also known as physical memory.
+ Pagefile.sys is a system file in Windows set aside for your computer’s [Random Access Memory (RAM)](https://www.makeuseof.com/tag/quick-dirty-guide-ram-need-know/) , also known as physical memory.
 When your computer's RAM begins to run out of memory, it uses the pagefile to offload data it doesn't need, such as files and apps.

  So how does your computer’s RAM decide when to offload data?
 Let’s use an app as an example of how this works.